rainmanh/jumpscale_core8/docs/AYS/Definitions/Repositories.md

 # AYS Repositories

-AYS repositories (repos) are Git repositories containing services instances or services templates.
+AYS repositories (repos) are Git repositories containing services and actor templates.

 These are the two types of repositories used by AYS: